 From 2003 the pilgrimage has been called the "Pilgrimage for Healing and Renewal" and remains one of the major pilgrimages of the Shrine's year.
 Weather permitting, all aspects of the pilgrimage day are held in the Shrine gardens.
 In 2004 the Halifax altar was replaced by the Altar of the Mysteries of Light as part of the restructuring of the gardens by Tessa Hobbs.
 Today the Pilgrimage is always held on the late summer bank holiday (the last Monday in August).
 The 12 noon Mass is followed by lunch – most pilgrims picnic in the gardens – and then Sprinkling, Laying-On of Hands and Anointing.

-2018 Pilgrimage of Healing & Renewal
+2019 Pilgrimage for Healing & Renewal